 We use psychophysics and neuroimaging (fMRI, M-EEG) in adults and children of different cultures and cognitive skills to study the relation between perception and symbolic cognition.
 Our research spans over two main areas: (1) semantic processing and spatial navigation, and (2) math skills and quantity perception.
 See a brief description of our work as well as some selected publications below:

-Description: we are interested in understanding how semantic information (i.e., the meaning of symbols) is stored and accessed during symbol processing.
-We are currently using imaging and behavioral methods to test the hypothesis that word meaning is an emergent property of the simultaneous re-activation of both perceptual and more abstract features which are represented in separate cortical regions.
-We are also interested in closely following the cortical and behavioral changes occurring during symbol learning.
+Description: we study how the meaning of concrete words/concepts is constructed, stored and retrieved.
+We use imaging and behavioral methods to test the hypothesis that word meaning is an emergent property of the simultaneous re-activation of both single and multiple conjoint features of the objects referred to by the words.

 V. Borghesani, F. Pedregosa, A. Amadon, E. Eger, M. Buiatti, & M. Piazza.
 (2016).
 NeuroImage.
 143, 128-140.

 Description: Humans share with other animals the ability to extract and mentally represent discrete (number) and continuous (area, density) quantities from their physical environment.
 We study those skills, their neuronal correlates, their development, and their role in grounding higher level cognitive skills, such as formal symbolic maths.
 We also study dyscalculia with the aim of understanding whether and how impaired perceptual quantity-related skills may hinder the ability to properly acquire knowledge and skills in symbolic number processing.

 People: M. Piazza, A. Karami, E. Eccher, M. Amalric

 Collaborations: S. Dehaene, E. Eger, V. Izard, D. Hyde, G.Decarli